Kolbesmith24/Cybersecurity/CBBH Modules/4. File & SSRF Testing/1. File Upload Vulnerabilities/Miscellaneous Upload Attacks.md

 The most basic example is when a web application allows us to upload `HTML` files.
 Although HTML files won't allow us to execute code (e.g., PHP), it would still be possible to implement JavaScript code within them to carry an XSS or CSRF attack on whoever visits the uploaded HTML page.

 If the target sees a link from a website they trust, and the website is vulnerable to uploading HTML documents, it may be possible to trick them into visiting the link and carry the attack on their machines.
+### If Metadata is displayed
 Another example of XSS attacks is web applications that display an image's metadata after its upload.

 For such web applications, we can include an XSS payload in one of the Metadata parameters that accept raw text, like the `Comment` or `Artist` parameters, as follows:
 ```bash
 exiftool -Comment=' "><img src=1 onerror=alert(window.origin)>' exiftool HTB.jpg
 ```